Advice

 Storm damage from tree

 First, it’s important to know that once a tree is down, homeowner’s insurance only comes into effect if property is damaged.
-So if a tree falls cleanly onto the lawn, then the homeowner will have to pay for 100 percent of the tree removal costs.
-If a tree hits any property covered by the homeowner’s insurance policy, such as a driveway, fence or the house itself, then the policy will cover all repair and tree removal expenses, less the deductible.
+So if a tree falls cleanly onto the lawn, then the homeowner will likely have to pay for 100 percent of the tree removal costs.
+Some policies could provide coverage for tree removal.
+If a tree hits any property covered by the homeowner’s insurance policy, such as a fence or the house itself, then the policy could cover all repair and tree removal expenses, less the deductible.

 Join over {{'43232' | number}} subscribers